Jocabin/jocabin/README.md

 # Hi there 👋, I'm Yaakov

-I'm a Junior Front-End Developer, studying at ECV Digital and based in Bordeaux.
+I'm a Junior Full-Stack Developer focused on users, performances and best practices.

 ---